 Wisdom Teeth Removal

-Though a dentist or prosthodontist can attach a replacement tooth, an oral surgeon may first need to place the artificial root of the dental implant.
+While general dentists or prosthodontists can install a replacement tooth, it is sometimes necessary for an oral surgeon to place the synthetic root of a dental implant.

-When other treatments do not produce the desired results, orthognathic surgery may be required.
-This type of surgery involves correcting problems with the jaw and face.
-Some issues that may be treated with orthognathic surgery include sleep apnea, TMJ disorder, and orthodontic problems.
+If other treatments fail to provide the intended results, orthognathic surgery may be needed.
+This kind of surgery corrects issues in your jaw and face.
+Some orthognathic surgery includes: sleep apnea, TMJ disorder, and orthodontic problems.

-Prosthodontics & Implant Dental Center works closely with orthodontists and other dental professionals in Merced, Winton, Atwater, Cressey, and surrounding areas to deliver you the best orthognathic services possible.
+Prosthodontics & Implant Dental Center collaborates with the top orthodontists and other dental professionals in Merced, Winton, Atwater, Cressey, and nearby neighborhoods to provide you the finest orthognathic services in the area.

 Orofacial Cleft Surgery

-An orofacial cleft is an opening in the roof of the mouth and/or the lip.
-This birth defect is commonly referred to as a cleft palate or lip.
+An orofacial cleft is present is there is a gap or opening in your mouth and/or lip.
+This is a birth defect known as a cleft palate or lip.

 Oral Tissue Abnormality Treatment

-Oral surgeons are needed to remove a variety of oral tissue abnormalities including benign cysts, tumors, and cancerous growths.
+Oral surgeons are able to remove a range of oral tissue abnormalities.
+These include: benign cysts, tumors, and cancerous growths.

-If abnormalities are detected the dentist may recommend taking a biopsy of the tissue.
-An oral surgeon may remove some or all of the tissue in question and have it tested to better diagnose the issue.
+If we spot abnormalities, we may take a biopsy of the tissue.
+An oral surgeon may remove some or all of the abnormal tissue to have it tested and diagnose the problem.